QuentinRa/intellij-ocaml-plugin/README.md

 | UML Generation               | ❌     | ❌        | ❌      | ?          |
 | Parser Recovery <sup>4</sup> | ✅     | ❌        | ❌      | ✅          |

-<sup>4</sup> Ability of the plugin to work on a file that doesn't compile
+<sup>4</sup> The ability of the plugin to function with a file that doesn't compile

 **External Dependencies Integration**